bitcoin/bitcoin/doc/design/assumeutxo.md

 - A new block index `nStatus` flag is introduced, `BLOCK_ASSUMED_VALID`, to mark block index entries that are required to be assumed-valid by a chainstate created from a UTXO snapshot.
-This flag is mostly used as a way to modify certain CheckBlockIndex() logic to account for index entries that are pending validation by a chainstate running asynchronously in the background.
-We also use this flag to control which index entries are added to setBlockIndexCandidates during LoadBlockIndex().
+This flag is used as a way to modify certain CheckBlockIndex() logic to account for index entries that are pending validation by a chainstate running asynchronously in the background.

 - The concept of UTXO snapshots is treated as an implementation detail that lives behind the ChainstateManager interface.
 The external presentation of the changes